 Dowagiac is a somewhat small city located in the state of Michigan.
 With a population of 5,851 people and three constituent neighborhoods, Dowagiac is the 174th largest community in Michigan.

-Dowagiac is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Dowagiac is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Dowagiac who work in sales jobs (12.96%), office and administrative support (12.02%), and food service (9.91%).
+Unlike some cities, Dowagiac isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dowagiac are a mix of both white- and blue-collar jobs.
+Overall, Dowagiac is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Dowagiac who work in office and administrative support (14.04%), sales jobs (12.92%), and food service (8.55%).

-Dowagiac is a very ethnically-diverse city.
+Dowagiac is an extremely ethnically-diverse city.
 The people who call Dowagiac home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dowagiac residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dowagiac include Irish, English, Dutch, and Italian.
+Dowagiac also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 13.19% of the city’s residents.
+Important ancestries of people in Dowagiac include Irish, English, Dutch, and Polish.